Training robust and generalizable quantum models: Abstract

 \section{Abstract}

 Adversarial robustness and generalization are both crucial properties of reliable machine learning models.
 In this paper, we study these properties in the context of quantum machine learning based on Lipschitz bounds.
-We derive tailored, parameter-dependent Lipschitz bounds for quantum models with trainable encoding, showing that the norm of the data encoding has a crucial impact on the robustness against perturbations in the input data.
-Further, we derive a bound on the generalization error which explicitly depends on the parameters of the data encoding.
-Our theoretical findings give rise to a practical strategy for training robust and generalizable quantum models by regularizing the Lipschitz bound in the cost.
-Further, we show that, for fixed and non-trainable encodings as frequently employed in quantum machine learning, the Lipschitz bound cannot be influenced by tuning the parameters.
+We derive parameter-dependent Lipschitz bounds for quantum models with trainable encoding, showing that the norm of the data encoding has a crucial impact on the robustness against data perturbations.
+Further, we derive a bound on the generalization error which explicitly involves the parameters of the data encoding.
+Based on these theoretical results, we propose a practical strategy for training robust and generalizable quantum models by regularizing the Lipschitz bound in the cost.
+Moreover, we show that, for fixed and non-trainable encodings, as those frequently employed in quantum machine learning, the Lipschitz bound cannot be influenced by tuning the parameters.
 Thus, trainable encodings are crucial for systematically adapting robustness and generalization during training.
-With numerical results, we demonstrate that, indeed, Lipschitz bound regularization leads to substantially more robust and generalizable quantum models.
+The practical implications of our theoretical findings are illustrated with numerical results.